daizoru/node-sampler/README.md

 ```

-  You can see it here but the second batch is two times faster
+  You cannot see it here but the second batch is two times faster